 Configure connection settings

-You can configure some default settings for connections between Citrix Workspace app for Linux and Citrix Virtual Apps and Desktops servers.
+You can configure some default settings for connections between Citrix Workspace app and Citrix Virtual Apps and Desktops servers.
 You can also change those settings for individual connections, if necessary.

 Although the tasks and responsibilities of administrators and users can overlap, the term “user” is employed to distinguish typical user tasks from those typically performed by administrators.